BStar14/SO_Group/README.md

 >
 >Then there are <img src="https://latex.codecogs.com/svg.latex?\small{i}"/> possible airport that airplane can stop by.
 So when <img src="https://latex.codecogs.com/svg.latex?\small{x_{ii}=0}"/>, <img src="https://latex.codecogs.com/svg.latex?\small{x_{ij}}"/> is 0 for all <img src="https://latex.codecogs.com/svg.latex?\small{j}"/>.
 >
->Otherwise, airplane can choose airport before its destination.
+>Otherwise, the airplane can choose the airport before its destination.

 ---

 ## Into a real problem
 >Suppose the depot is in Incheon.
-You may deliver you goods by airplane.
+You may deliver your goods by airplane.
 >
->Since your goods require extremly cold environment, there is few airplane that can carry your goods.
+>Since your goods require a freezing environment, only a few airplanes can carry your goods.
 >
 >In this case, assume that only one airplane is available.
-Customers are in Shanghai, Hanoi and Suvarnabhmi.
+Customers are in Shanghai, Hanoi, and Suvarnabhumi.
 >
->Roughly speaking, they are in a line fortunately.
-So this problem can be converted into __LDRM__.
+>Roughly speaking, they are in a line, fortunately.
+So we can convert this problem into __LDRM__.

 ---

 ## Conclusion
->__NP-Complete__ problems are considered unsolvable even if we have a complete fault-tolerent quantum computer.
+>__NP-Complete__ problems are considered unsolvable even if we have a complete fault-tolerant quantum computer.
 >
 >It is almost impossible to get the exact solution.
-However in most case, we don't have to find the best answer.
+However, in most cases, we don't have to find the best.
 >
->If a properly optimized solution is sufficient, we can get such a solution much faster.
+>If an adequately optimized solution is sufficient, we can get such a solution much faster.
 >
 >Still, with growing variables, classical algorithms also operate too slowly.
 >
->In this case quantum computing can be a solution.
-Using quantum speedup, one can get optimized solution in reasonable time.
+>In that case, one can get an optimized solution in a reasonable time with a quantum speedup.

 ---

 ## Appendix : DRM is NP-Complete
->Suppose there is no weight and deadline is constant which is a special case of __DRM__.
-Then the problem is reduced to
+>Suppose there is no weight and the deadline is constantm which is a special case of __DRM__.
+>
+>Then the problem is reduced to
 >
 >Maximize <img src="https://latex.codecogs.com/svg.latex?\small{c(v_i)}"/>
 >